XAMPPRocky/tokei/README.md

 $ tokei ./foo --output json
 ```

-#### Reading in stored formats
+#### Reading in Stored Formats
-Tokei can also take in the outputted formats added in the previous results to it's
+Tokei can also take in the outputted formats added in the previous results to
-current run.
-Tokei can take either a path to a file, the format passed in as a
+its current run.
+Tokei can take either a path to a file, the format passed in as
-value to the option, or from stdin.
+a value to the option, or from stdin.

 ```shell
 $ tokei ./foo --input ./stats.json